 Another important factor to note in success coaching and credential completion is consistency.
 Students who had the same coach for the duration of the study experienced a 12% increase in credential completion.
 Success coaching is synonymous with relationship building and takes time to develop.
 For students to maximize the impact of success coaching, higher education institutions need to remain consistent and reliable with their success coaching assignments.

 Another participating institution, Roanoke-Chowan Community College, shared the importance of degree completion and how visibility and accountability hold a great power to impact these rates.

 “As higher education institutions, regardless of size or notability, we all share the same goal — to lead every student to degree completion,” said J. Darius Greene, Dean of Services at Roanoke-Chowan Community College.
 “The research findings are abundantly clear that success coaching is a successful strategy to combat student attrition and assist higher education institutions in meeting that goal of student completion.
 Incorporating education technology like Watermark puts higher education institutions one step closer to helping students succeed.”

 Closing the Equity Gap

-The findings of the FITW research study support that success coaching is an effective strategy to support student achievement on many fronts — retention, credential completion, persistence, and helping to close the equity gap.
-As higher education transitions through a time of uncertainty, institutions who provide their success coaches with Watermark ensure their students receive timely and relevant communications with insights, support, and guidance to continue on their path to success.
+As a higher education equity solution, Watermark aims to provide technology, tools, and support to assist higher education institutions in knocking down barriers that minority students face on their educational journey.
+The findings of the FITW research study show that success coaching is an effective strategy to support student achievement on many fronts — retention, credential completion, and persistence.
+As higher education transitions through a time of uncertainty, institutions that provide their success coaches with Watermark ensure their students receive timely and relevant communications with insights, support, and guidance to continue on their path to success.